 This story begins with a high school dropout who had dreams of opening his own business.
 With $500 in hand and a small business loan, Mariano Martinez opened Mariano's Hacienda restaurant in East Dallas.
-While the smell and sizzle of the grilled fajitas and the fire-roasted salsa kept hungry guests coming back for more, it was the margaritas that brought them back for a second round.
+While the smell and sizzle of grilled fajitas and the fire-roasted salsa kept hungry guests coming back for more, it was the margaritas that brought them back for seconds.

 His a-ha moment came to him during a morning visit to 7-Eleven for a cup of coffee.
 Low and behold, it was the Slurpee machine that sparked the idea that will live on forever!
 Martinez and a friend, Frank Adams, tinkered with an old soft-serve ice cream machine until it resulted in a frozen margarita that was served to perfection with every pour.
 And just like that, the world's first frozen margarita machine was born!

 Today, the original machine can be found at the Smithsonian National Museum of American History.

 Visit the original restaurant where you can enjoy delicious Tex-Mex cuisine and of course, one of the famous frozen margaritas.

 Meso Maya provides a dining experience filled with fresh, earthy and bold flavors that are the heart and soul of Mayan and Mexican cuisine.